ehoang0106/blog/source/_drafts/gas-prices-tracking.md

 1. **Create an OIDC Provider in AWS**: This allows AWS to trust the identity provider (in this case, GitHub Actions).
 2. **Define a Role in AWS**: Create a role that can be assumed by the OIDC provider.
 This role will have the necessary permissions for your workflow.
-3. **Configure GitHub Actions**: Update your GitHub Actions workflow to request a JSON Web Token (JWT) from the OIDC provider and use it to assume the role in AWS.
+3. **Configure GitHub Actions**: Update GitHub Actions workflow to request a JSON Web Token (JWT) from the OIDC provider and use it to assume the role in AWS.

 You can follow this [document](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) on GitHub to configure your setup, but here is an example from my workflow files: